mist64/geos/README.md

 	* Memory and strings library
 	* Realtime clock with alarm

-The default shell of GEOS is *deskTop*, a file manager an application launcher.
+The default shell of GEOS is *deskTop*, a file manager and application launcher.

 Several powerful applications are available for GEOS, including